Catch as Cats Can: Plot

 An emaciated canary, singing like Frank Sinatra and attracting the attention of all the admiring chicks, is getting on the nerves of a pipe-puffing parrot, who speaks like Bing Crosby.
-The parrot spots Sylvester (who in this cartoon speaks differently in a more dopey voice and without a lisp while speaking), foraging through the trash.
+The parrot spots Sylvester (who in this cartoon speaks differently, in a more dopey voice without a lisp), foraging through the trash.
 Telling Sylvester he needs more vitamins (which the canary has been swallowing in bulk), he lures Sylvester inside to snare the canary.

 The straightforward approach fails (the canary hits him in the left eye turning it violet).
 Helped by the parrot's encouragement, he carves a female canary from soap and lures Frankie there; the birds slide down a greased counter, into the sink, and down the drain, but only the soap bird goes through the pipe and down Sylvester's throat.
 A trail of birdseed into the garage seems to work, but Frankie jacks the cat's mouth open.
 Sylvester laces the vitamins with buckshot, but the magnet attracts everything metal in sight except his prey.
 The canary turns Sylvester's vacuum cleaner against him, with a crash in the fireplace giving Sylvester a hot-stomach; as he buries his head in the sink, the bird adds Foamo-Seltzer to the water; the cat rockets off, crashing into a wall.

-Sylvester finally realizes the portly parrot is a better meal; he is later shown sitting on the parrot's perch, imitating his mannerisms.
+Sylvester finally realizes the portly parrot is a better meal; he is shown sitting on the parrot's perch, imitating his mannerisms.

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 1 Blu-ray.